 weekly quizzes - 5 pts each.
-Each week you will complete a 10-min, open-note quiz online in CANVAS.
-Quizzes will be available Mon at 1:00pm and will be due Wed at 1:00pm the same week.
-Once started, you have 5 min to complete the quiz course resources
+Each week you will complete a 10-minute, opennote quiz online in CANVAS.
+Quizzes will open on Mon at 1:00pm and will close Wed at 11:59pm the same week.
+Once started, you have 10 minutes to complete the quiz.

+course resources